 If, however, there is a concern that Brambletye Prep School may not be suitable for a Brambletye Pre-Prep pupil, then the Head of the Pre-Prep will initiate discussions with the parents as early as possible to consider the best way forward.

 An Acceptance Form must be completed and returned to indicate acceptance of the place, which is then guaranteed.
-At this point, a deposit is required, which is returnable when your son or daughter leaves Brambletye.
+At this point, a deposit is required, which is returnable if your child completes the ‘Early Years’ stage of their education (Reception), or your child starts and leaves at a later date.

 New Pupils’ Day

-Children registered to enter the Prep School (Years 3 – 8) are invited to a New Pupils’ Day during the term before entry.
+Children entering the Prep School at the beginning of the Autumn Term (Years 3 – 8) are invited to a New Pupils’ Day during the term before entry.
 On this day the children will have another opportunity to look around the school and they will meet their future friends.

 New parents will have the opportunity to meet each other and some teachers.
-There are also representatives from the school outfitting service (Simmonds) with supplies of the uniform items you will need to obtain.
 The second-hand clothing shop will also be open.

 Children starting at the Pre-Prep and Nursery are invited to an informal morning or afternoon before the start of their first term.